 As all of those cells are told to start responding, then they also start triggering the product in order to be able to respond.

-But now this is native product.
+Now, this is native product.

-And it is used in this cascading time response approach to where these are the messengers that actually be the time it takes for them to come on up and grab this and start doing the protein, all of that, it's all factored into your body.
+And it is used in this cascading time response approach to where these are the messengers that actually the time it takes for them to come on up and grab this and start doing the protein, all of that, it's all factored into your body.

 And they overlook that in this course because they don't explicitly deal with time that way, except in a couple of small instances, but they don't go to the main point.

-Now let's talk about the engineered product, okay.
+Now let's talk about the engineered product, okay?

 So we'll call this e-product.

-So e-product here is this stuff right here, extracted from your body and it is made different and then shoved back into you.
+So e-product here is this stuff right here extracted from your body and it is made different and then shoved back into you.

-And that's what this whole inoculation program is all about is to get you these e-products, all right?
+And that's what this whole inoculation program is all about, is to get you these e-products, all right, that are that are, the e-product is manufactured, it's altered, it's hyper, and it recognizes, okay, so what happens here is you get an injection.

 So your body freaks out if it gets any of that product in between the cell walls.

-And if it shows up there, all kinds of bad things happen, and it has all these many mechanisms for destroying the product when it should break out of a cell.
+And if it shows up there, all kinds of bad things happen and it has all these many mechanisms for destroying the product when it should break out of a cell.

-And that's what happens to all the little bits that both go to the specimens and then are broken up, not able to be plugged into specimens, is that your body is freaking out about the product here getting out of the cell wall in the lysing process of the splitting open process, and it and it rushes all of these uh immune responses to get in there and clean up the scene.
+And that's what happens to all the little bits that both go to the specimens and then are broken up, not able to be plugged into specimens, is that your body is freaking out about the product here getting out of the cell wall in the lysing process of the splitting open process, and it rushes all of these immune responses to get in there and clean up the scene.

 So this is really long-winded.